martinkivisikk/IDS23Project/README.md

 Most of the work is done in models/model.py and the notebooks folder.
 The logic for the interactive web application is written in the app.py file.

+Most of the code is commented and should be simple to understand for people that have taken this course.
+(Process data -> Extract features -> Train model(s))

 ## Access the project online